 Just one day after the arrival of the second Pan American Airways survey flight from Pago Pago under the command of Captain Musick on 26 December 1937, another flying boat arrived in Auckland.
-This time it was an Imperial Airways survey flight from Sydney.
+This time it was an Imperial Airways survey flight from Sydney, under the command of Captain John Burgess.
 The crews of both aircraft were warmly welcomed and took local dignitaries for sight-seeing flights.

 The following report contains interesting references to radio communications.